Skip to main content

 The following timeline diagram illustrates the progress of both the Little Creek and Catherine Creek portions of the project.

 Public Outreach: Union SWCD continually updates the project’s online Frequently Asked Questions page and resource sheets.
-Any significant project updates or additional resources will continue to be posted to this website (www.buffalo-flats.com).
-We are also continuing to work directly with the project’s established Focus Group to share information and receive feedback that helps us communicate project actions with the public and understand community concerns.
+Any significant project updates or additional resources will continue to be posted to this website page.
+We are also continuing to coordinate directly with our Union City Council laisons and other community groups to share information and receive feedback that helps us communicate project actions with the public and understand community concerns.

 The Union SWCD welcomes any questions and inquiries about the project.
 If you have questions or want to discuss the project, please contact us at 541-963-1313 or email Jim Webster at jwebster@unionswcd.org or Aaron Bliesner at abliesner@unionswcd.org.